Auto Insurance Claim Advice

 To determine if you violated any traffic law, you really should check your state motor vehicle code (or traffic code for some states).

 Read carefully the specific definitions.
 Remember that the department of motor vehicles (DMV) guides and booklets are not considered valid when looking at vehicle accidents or determining fault.
-Instead, you must looks at the codified state law enacted by your state legislature (the law of your state).
+Instead, you must look at the codified state law enacted by your state legislature (the law of your state).

-Do not simply rely on what an adjuster tells you, read the code line by line and determine what the really law is.
+Do not simply rely on what an adjuster tells you, read the code line by line and determine what the law really is.
 You will be surprised to find out that in many cases you did not violate any law!

 Read your state code as it applies to you line by line and make sure it applies to your specific situation.
 General applications of the law will not suffice as evidence of a violation of the code.

-See the table below for a link to every state traffic code
+See the table below for a link to every state traffic code.

 State Traffic Law